No Man's Sky: Plot

 The Traveller becomes aware that they, like Nada and Polo, are unique from the other sentient beings in the galaxy, having some sense of the universe's construction and nature.
-It is revealed that the galaxy itself exists as a computer simulation managed by the Atlas, and the Travellers are entities that were created by the Atlas to explore the simulation.
+It is revealed that the galaxy itself exists as a computer simulation managed by the supercomputer Atlas, and the Travellers are entities that were created by the Atlas to explore the simulation.
 It is also revealed how Nada and Polo met, and how they are "errors" that had become self-aware of being in a simulation and isolated themselves in the Anomaly to help others.

-The Traveller investigates more Interfaces and finds themselves once again in direct communication with the Atlas, where it informs the Traveller that it does not want to die.
-In order to save itself, it directs the Traveller to continue to explore and collect information all while moving towards the centre, where the entity appears to be.
-The Atlas judges the Traveller's progress and grants them the blueprint for a different Atlas Seed if it deems the Traveller worthy, as well as portal glyphs to aid in reaching the core.
-As the Traveller gets closer, they receive messages from Apollo and -null-, and help from Nada, Polo, and Atlas Seeds from other Interfaces.

-Ultimately, the Traveller reaches the galaxy's centre, finding one final Atlas Interface.
+Eventually, the Traveller reaches the galaxy's centre, finding one final Atlas Interface.
 The Traveller must choose to either restart the simulation, saving the Atlas, or reject the offer.

 If the Traveller chooses to reject the Atlas' offer, the main storyline ends and the Traveller is allowed to explore the galaxy as they wish.
-Otherwise, if the Traveller chooses to restart the simulation, the Atlas resets, upon which it creates a new galaxy and a new Traveller entity to restart the exploration.
-It is then revealed that this has happened many times before, each time shortening the life of the Atlas.
-The Atlas tries to observe the future past its death, but sees nothing, besides the hand of its creator on its glass casing.
-The Traveller is teleported to the new galaxy, effectively restarting the game.
+Otherwise, if the Traveller chooses to restart the simulation, they are teleported to the new galaxy, effectively restarting the game.
+It is then revealed that this has happened many times before, each time shortening the life of the Atlas - Atlas tries to observe the future past its death, but sees nothing, besides the hand of its creator on its glass casing.

+The Echoes update continued the story by introducing a new robotic race, with a new story segment leading to the creation of a new class of Purple Star systems, which feature new planet types, including Gas giants and Ocean worlds, and new flora and fauna.